alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/deno.md

 *"node_modules, the heaviest object in the universe"*

-*Should you wish to stay updated on future posts, subscribe to receive carrier pidgeons at my [substack](https://whynowtech.substack.com/).*
+*Should you wish to stay updated on future posts, subscribe to receive carrier pigeons at my [substack](https://whynowtech.substack.com/).*

 ![image](https://user-images.githubusercontent.com/44316926/191210633-737b29d2-187a-4ac6-9b9a-f40ba8baaa8f.png)